Uriel Birnbaum

 Das Nilpferd, by Uriel Birnbaum

-Uriel Birnbaum was born in Vienna as the son of Nathan Birnbaum, the Jewish philosopher that introduced the word "zionism".
+Uriel Birnbaum was born in 1894 in Vienna as the son of Nathan Birnbaum, the Jewish philosopher who introduced the word "zionism".
 Uriel Birnbaum was heavilly injured during World War I and remained invalid.
-From 1916, he was active as a illustrator, poster artist, painter and poet in Vienna.
+From 1916 on, he was active as a illustrator, poster artist, painter and poet in Vienna.

 Der Regenbogen, by Uriel BirnbaumDer Regenbogen, by Uriel Birnbaum

-Between 1922 and 1924 he made a series of sequential paintings that told the story of Moses.
+Between 1922 and 1924, Birnbaum made a series of sequential paintings that told the story of Moses.
 Birnbaum made illustrations and wrote and illustrated comic pages for the children's magazine Der Regenbogen in 1925-26.
-After the "Anschluss" of Austria with Nazi-Germany, the Birnbaum family fled to The Netherlands.
+After the "Anschluss" of Austria with Nazi Germany, the Birnbaum family fled to The Netherlands.
 Uriel Birnbaum died in Amersfoort in 1956.

 Moses, by Uriel Birnbaum